-While ideas are the starting point for innovations, the journey after generating ideas is much longer and tougher.
-It is important for managers to differentiate the two and avoid the sole focus on creativity while driving innovations.
+While idea is the starting point for innovation, the journey to convert ideas into innovations is much longer and tougher.
+It is therefore important for managers to differentiate the two and avoid focusing solely on creativity to drive innovations.

-New ideas trigger innovations.
 Creativity is needed to generate new ideas.
-Hence every innovation begins with some creative thinking.
+Hence every innovation begins with creative thinking.
 Ideas don’t have any immediate commercial value.
+(Read three examples: Google-map of potholes, Google-map of train stations and Impact of traffic on hotels).
 They need to be worked upon for months and years to turn them into reality.
-Ideas encapsulate value only after they are successfully implemented and that is when they are called as innovations.
+Ideas encapsulate value only after they are successfully implemented and that is when they are called innovations.

-Is innovation the only way to capture value from creativity?
+Is innovation the only route to capture value from creativity?
 Not at all!
-If creativity itself didn’t have a commercial value, then there wouldn’t have been confusion between the two.
+If creativity by itself didn’t have a commercial value, then there wouldn’t have been confusion between the two.

 Creativity also generates immediate value!

-Manifestation of creativity could be in any form.
-If the manifestation is an idea that we discussed above, it has negligible (commercial) value.
+If the manifestation of creativity is in the form of an idea that we discussed above, it has negligible (commercial) value.
 But there are other manifestations that have immediate commercial value (aka ‘creative piece’) after the manifestation.
 Painters, writers, music composers, sculptors are examples of people who use creativity to produce their output.
-These manifestations (painting, book, music etc) have commercial value as soon as they are completed.
-All these people are surely creative but not necessarily innovative.
+These manifestations (painting, book, music etc.) have commercial value as soon as they are completed.
+All these artists are creative but not necessarily innovative.

-Such creative manifestations are accomplished not only by mere thinking but needs effort in converting thoughts into something (painting, music etc,) that could be consumed (used, enjoyed, and appreciated) by others.
-These outcomes usually fulfill the inner needs of people who value them.
-The fact that such manifestations need effort much beyond thinking makes me to disagree with Levitt’s definition (‘Creativity is thinking’).
+Such creative manifestations are accomplished not only by mere thinking but needs effort in converting thoughts into something (painting, music etc.) that could be consumed (used, enjoyed, and appreciated) by others.
+The fact that such manifestations of creativity need effort much beyond thinking makes me disagree with Levitt’s definition (‘Creativity is thinking’).

-Creativity is an individual trait but could be enhanced by the presence of other people and also by using tools and techniques.
-On the other hand, one can innovate without being creative as the innovator can use the ideas of others.
+Creativity is an individual trait.
+It could be enhanced by the involvement of other people and by using tools and techniques.
+But it is not necessary for someone to be creative to innovate.
+One can use the ideas of others.

-To declare something as innovative, one has to find if it is actually novel (Innovation is ‘novel outcomes that generate value’).
-Value generated from an innovation largely depends on its (perceived) Novelty.
-On the other hand, the value generated from creative outcomes (ideas, music, painting etc) is largely subjective.
+To declare something innovative, it must be novel (Innovation is ‘novel outcomes that generate value’).
+Value generated from an innovation largely depends on its perceived novelty, which has an element of subjectivity.
+The value generated from creative outcomes (music, painting, book etc) also depends on novelty, which is mostly subjective.

-- If creativity results in something that encapsulates value immediately on its manifestation and needs negligible efforts to capture this value, it is not an innovation
+If creativity results in something that encapsulates value immediately on its manifestation and needs only selling efforts to capture this value, it is not likely to be an innovation.

-When it comes to understanding and comprehending innovation, there are two other confusion that managers often come across:
+When it comes to understanding and comprehending innovation, there are two other types of confusion:

-- Difference between Innovation and Invention: This is easy to answer (I like the simple one – Invention consumes cash and innovation generates cash)
+- Between Innovation and Invention: This is easy to answer (I like the simple one – Invention consumes cash and innovation generates cash).